top of page

 Glides forth in an innuendo

-LH: Well, that narrows it down to Grub Street at least
+LH: Well, that narrows it down to the newspaper men of Grub Street - for certes, they are immune to penitence

-H: Or Holland House - of late - or Melbourne House - yea, any House in London since his Lordship left the Ton with enough spicy hors d'oeuvres for generations of late suppers hence (general nervous nodding)
+H: Or Holland House - of late - or Melbourne House - yea, any House in London since his Lordship left enough hors d’oeuvres of slander for generations of late suppers hence

 You’re his foe—for that he fears you,